 The remainder of the surveyed resources did not meet the National Register 50-year age requirement, lacked significance and/or lacked integrity and are recommended as not eligible.
 Resources that were determined to be not eligible for the National Register do not require historic preservation treatment or further coordination related to alteration or demolition.

-Table 4 contains brief narrative descriptions, eligibility findings and treatment recommendations for each resource.
+Table 4 contains brief narrative descriptions, eligibility findings and recommendations for each resource.